deb-vel/ML-SVM-on-MNIST-dataset/ReadME.md

 * seaborn
 * sklearn.
 Furthermore, when an image is successfully display in its window, the window should be closed for the program to continue running.

+## PDF files:
+* ML assignment specification:  conatins the project's objectives
+* Documentation (Deborah Vella): contains the report on the project